 Pierre Goldschmidt is no longer with the Carnegie Endowment.

-Pierre Goldschmidt was a nonresident senior associate at the Carnegie Endowment.
+Pierre Goldschmidt was a nonresident senior associate at the Carnegie Endowment from mid-2005 to the end of 2017.

 Goldschmidt was the deputy director general and head of the Department of Safeguards at the International Atomic Energy Agency (IAEA) from May 1999 to June 2005.
 The Department of Safeguards is responsible for verifying that nuclear material placed under safeguards is not diverted to nuclear weapons or other nuclear explosive devices and that there is no undeclared nuclear material or activities in non-nuclear-weapon states party to the Nuclear Non-Proliferation Treaty.